 If you travel often, you may want to look for a card that offers airline miles as a reward for purchases.
 Be aware, however, that airline miles cards will often carry a higher interest rate and sometimes even charge a substantial annual fee.
 If it’s going to take you a few years to rack up enough points for one ticket, you might be better off just using a lower interest rate card with no annual fee.

 Like airline miles cards, rewards cards can carry significant benefits, but may also charge a higher interest rate and annual fee.
-As with all cards, consider carefully just how much you are going to use it and the genuine dollar value of what you are getting versus what it is costing before signing up.
+As with all cards, consider carefully just how much you are going to use it and the genuine dollar value of what you are getting versus what it costs before signing up.

 When it comes to credit, knowledge is power.
 Credit card knowledge can help keep you from spending far more on purchases than you would by just paying cash.
 Credit cards can be a very useful financial tool, but only if you use them wisely.